SuperSwiftDev/SuperSwiftSites/README.md

 # Overview

 The biggest innovation so far is better reusability.
+What my project does well is better functionality regarding relative paths, where relative paths are resolved when expanding out file templates / includes, recursively.

+## Including files, recursively

 Consider the following files,